herbps10/stanmerge/README.md

 ## More Examples

 - [examples/hierarchical_models](/examples/hierarchical_models/): estimating group means with no pooling and with partial pooling towards an overall mean.
 Includes R code to fit the models output by `stanmerge`.

+## Notes
+- Comments are currently not well handled and may appear out-of-order in the output.